dakshinatharindu/firesim-nvdla/README.md

 make run-verilator-debug SIM_BINARY=../target-design/firechip/tests/nvdla.riscv
 ```

-The test program configures NVDLA, tirggers the process and then pools the NVDLA's interrupt status register.
+The test program configures NVDLA, triggers the process and then pools the NVDLA's interrupt status register.
 Once the job is finished, it prints the number of elapsed cycles:
 ```
 cycle1: 5969, cycle2: 10682, diff: 4713
 ```